10 Things to Do Before You Wipe Your Computer

 Microsoft

 Normally, if you need to reinstall Windows because of a computer malfunction, you simply go to the Advanced Recovery Methods menu in Control Panel and then reconstruct the operating system from a recovery image that your manufacturer has installed in a separate partition on your drive.
-But remember that you've wiped all of that out.
+But remember that you've easily wiped all of that out.
 So you're going to need to use an installation disk.
-If you don't have the one that the computer came with, go to Microsoft for a copy.
-(Check page 5 for more info).
+If you don't have the one that the computer came with, go to Microsoft for a copy and follow the onscreen instructions.

 With a Mac running OS Lion or Mountain Lion, this is even easier.
 After you've completed erasing your data, quit Disk Utility, and make sure that you're still connected to the Internet.
-Then chose the Reinstall OS X option, and Apple's cloud will do the rest.
-If you're running an earlier version of OS X, you'll need to put a backup system disk in the drive and restart the computer while holding down the C key [source: Arndt].
+Then, in the Apple menu, choose the Reinstall OS X option, and Apple's cloud will do the rest.
+If you're running an earlier version of OS X, you'll need to put a backup system disk in the drive and click restart while holding down the C key [source: Arndt].

 1: Make the Computer Shine